JJtan2002/x-cube-n6-ai-hand-landmarks/README.md

 ### Application Build and Run - Dev Mode

-__Make sure to have the switch to the right side.__
+__Make sure to have both switches to the right side.__
+Intructions below are for STM32N6570-DK.
+For NUCLEO-N657X0-Q you have to select one of the two nucleo project according to your use case.

 #### STM32CubeIDE

-Double-click on `STM32CubeIDE/.project` to open the project in STM32CubeIDE.
+Double-click on `STM32CubeIDE/STM32N6570-DK/.project` to open the project in STM32CubeIDE.
 Build and run using the build and run buttons.

 #### IAR EWARM

-Double-click on `EWARM/Project.eww` to open the project in the IAR IDE.
+Double-click on `EWARM/STM32N6570-DK/x-cube-n6-ai-hand-landmarks-dk.eww` to open the project in the IAR IDE.
 Build and run using the build and run buttons.

 #### Makefile